atulgawali/GeofenceCaseStudy/README.md

  GeofenceRegion Is the struct model used to show region data.

- We can extent the model in realm, core-data or sqlite to persist along the app kit scenario.
+ We can extent the model in realm, core-data or sqlite to persist along the app kill scenario.

 ## EventLogger